 Once upon a time, British soccer was the sport for the masses.
-Now it’s the sport for mass consumption, the game repackaged into the Premier League, a shiny place where working-class fans see global ‘brands’ (formerly ‘clubs’) in televised, power-ballad-driven highlight packages.
-Presented in HD it’s almost like being there – but better.
-Because being there means being told to sit down and shut up, paying through the nose for replica tops and buying the official match-day programme – yours for £4.
-In the spirit of ‘things were so much better in my day’, we’ve gone back to the time when programmes were bought for pennies and you could show the players without negotiating with their image rights lawyer.
+Now it’s the sport for mass consumption – the game repackaged into the Premier League, a shiny place where working-class fans see global ‘brands’ (formerly ‘clubs’) in televised, power-ballad-driven highlight packages.
+Presented in HD, it’s almost like being there – but better.
+Because being there means being told to sit down and shut up, paying through the nose for replica tops and buying the official match-day programme – yours for £5.
+In the spirit of ‘things were so much better in my day’, we’ve gone back to the time when programmes were and popaalr bought for pennies and you could publish photos of the players without first negotiating with their image rights lawyer.

 We’ll kick things off with this gem from 1983.
 Defending European Cup Winners Cup winners Aberdeen are taking on the mighty IA Akranes.
 The woman on the cover feeling the now Scotland manage Gordon Strachan’s hands for a quickening pulse is ‘Tricia’.